Level of Study

 Approved compulsory activities are valid for 6 semesters, including the semester of completion.
 Compulsory activities have to be passed in order to take the exam.

 Forms of Assessment

-The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.
+Grading scale A-F, where grade A is the highest passing grade, and grade F is a fail.

 Type of assessment: Portfolio assesment and written examination

 - Withdrawal deadline